 - Call for a free phone or in-office consultation with The Law Offices of Dax J. Miller to determine if Chapter 7 Bankruptcy is best for you.

-- Come to our office where we draft your bankruptcy petition right in front of you.
+- Come to our office where we will draft your bankruptcy petition right in front of you.
 There are no tedious forms or questionnaires for you to fill out.
 You are paying for an attorney’s attention and that is what you get.

 - We then file your case which creates a federal injunction against the collection of most types of debts.
 This usually stops all debt collection phone calls, collection letters, negative reporting to your credit and most lawsuits (exceptions apply).

-- One month later, you have one hearing that you attend with us.
+- One month later, you have a hearing that you attend with us.
 There is no judge and no jury.
 It is not even in a courtroom and most hearings last less than five minutes.

 - Generally speaking, most clients start receiving solicitations from banks to start new credit cards or even finance vehicles immediately after receiving a discharge.
 We warn clients to view these offers with caution because you obviously do not want to end right back up in debt.

-- If you have questions about your Chapter 7 Bankruptcy options, Contact Us Today For A Free Consultation!
+If you have questions about your Chapter 7 Bankruptcy options, Contact Us today for a free consultation!